Types of Franchise Models Explained

 Franchise-owned, franchise-operated (FOFO)

-This is the most common form of franchising, where franchisees both own and operate individual franchise units under the franchisor’s brand name.
+This is the most common form of franchising, where the franchisee owns and operates individual franchise units under the franchisor’s brand name.

 While franchisees retain significant control over business operations (like staffing, inventory management, and local marketing efforts), they also must follow the franchisor’s guidelines and brand standards to ensure consistency.